hanmd82/gogists/doc/chapter13-testing.md

 - The `httptest.NewTLSServer()` function spins up a `httptest.Server` instance that can accept HTTPS requests for end-to-end testing
   - it accepts a `http.Handler` as the argument, and this handler gets called each time the test server receives a HTTPS request

+---
+### Mocking Dependencies

+- Test the behavior of handlers without needing to setup test database